osalvador/ReplicaDB/README.md

 The distributed worker runtime uses the Phase 3.4 hybrid admission policy for approximate load distribution.
 The standalone CLI artifact remains Spring-free, accepts its existing options-file contract, and does not require the managed metadata database.

+### Managed datasource profiles

+The managed server keeps reusable source and sink profiles in its encrypted datasource catalog.
+Jobs reference datasource UUIDs and retain only replication settings such as tables, modes, watermarks, retry policy, and tuning.
+Connection credentials, full credential-bearing MongoDB URIs, S3 keys, Kafka security values, and Azure authentication material are submitted through the authenticated API, encrypted before PostgreSQL persistence, and never returned to the frontend.

+Non-secret connector settings belong to `technicalParams`; sensitive values belong to the datasource security bundle.
+Blank security fields preserve an existing value during an update, while `clearSecurityKeys` explicitly removes one.
+The mounted keyring is configured with `REPLICADB_SECURITY_MASTER_KEY_FILE` and is required by both API and worker profiles.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for TLS, key rotation, backup, and API/worker operations.

 If Maven reports that `org.replicadb:ReplicaDB` cannot be resolved, run `mvn install -DskipTests` from the repository root first.
 The sibling server project resolves the CLI artifact from the local Maven repository rather than from a reactor build.

 ## Stand Alone